McCastle v. Rollins Environmental Services: Aftermath of the case

 After the court decision that said that the group could be certified as a class, the case was settled outside of court in 1987.
-Each of the plaintiffs received between $500 and $3,000 dollars.
+Each of the plaintiffs received between $500 and $3,000.
 The Alsen Community did not receive the health clinic that they had hoped to receive.

 Immediately after the suit, the performance of the facility did improve.
 Also it was perceived as a problematic depositor of chemical waste.
 In 1989 the Louisiana Environmental Action Network, that had members from the Alsen community who had been negatively impacted by environmental and health conditions, were able to successfully prevent the expansion of the Rollins' facilities.

 The Rollins Environment Services, Inc. facility that was at the center of the lawsuit is now closed.

 In 1992, The Coalition for Community Action was successful in obtaining a technical assistance grant (TAG) from the federal Environmental Protection Agency to obtain cleanup in an area called the Devil's swamp which is also located in the East Baton Rouge Parish.

 The Tulane Environmental Law Clinic has worked with the North Baton Rouge Environmental Association and has helped them deal with their claims.